-- ⇒ Over 251.78 miles of water mains - ⇒ 12,068 billed accounts and 37,500 customers - ⇒ Provides fire protection through 1998 hydrants - ⇒ Can store 6.8 million gallons of water in 3 storage tanks - ⇒ Includes 19 pumping stations, 13 treatment facilities - ⇒ 662 Acres of watershed property - ⇒ Discoloration caused by iron is controlled with a sequestering agent (poly phosphate) at 4 wells - ⇒ The pH of water on Cape Cod tends to be acidic in the range of 5.0 to 6.5 (pH is the measure of acidity or alkalinity of a liquid).
+- ⇒ Over 252 miles of water mains - ⇒ 12,209 billed accounts and 38,000 customers - ⇒ Provides fire protection through 2005 hydrants - ⇒ Can store 6.8 million gallons of water in 3 storage tanks - ⇒ Includes 19 pumping stations, 13 treatment facilities - ⇒ 662 Acres of watershed property - Discoloration caused by iron is controlled with a sequestering agent (poly phosphate) at 4 wells - ⇒ The pH of water on Cape Cod tends to be acidic in the range of 5.0 to 6.5 (pH is the measure of acidity or alkalinity of a liquid).
 On the pH scale, the number 7 is neutral, less than 7 is acidic, and more than 7 is alkaline (basic).
 Due to the lower pH of our water, we add a harmless alkaline substance (potassium hydroxide) to our water in order to reduce corrosion in the distribution system and in your home or business.

-In 2014 the COMM Water Department delivered over one billion gallons of water.
-The dry conditions in summer/fall contributed to higher than normal usage.
+In 2018 the COMM Water Department delivered over one billion gallons of water.